 The particulars of loans guarantees and investments have been disclosed in thefinancial statements.

 13. SECRETARIAL AUDIT:

 Pursuant to the provisions of Section 204 of the Companies Act 2013 and rules madethere under read with Regulation 24(a) of SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 M/s Satyajit Mishra & Co Company Secretaries inWhole-time Practice (FCS no. 5759 C P No. 4997) was appointed to conduct SecretarialAudit for the year ended 31st March 2019.
 M/s Satyajit Mishra & CoPracticing Company Secretaries has submitted Report on the Secretarial Audit along withSecretarial Compliance Report attached as "Annexure B" and "AnnexureC" respectively and forms part of Director's Report.
 Your Directors state thatthe applicable secretarial standards pursuant to section 118 of the Companies Act 2013 asprescribed by the Institute of Company Secretaries of India have been complied for thefinancial year 2018-19.

 15. COMPANY'S POLICY RELATING TO DIRECTORS APPOINTMENT PAYMENT OF REMUNERATION ANDDISCHARGE OF THEIR DUTIES

 The Company has a Policy relating to appointment of Directors payment of Managerialremuneration Directors' qualifications positive attributes independence of Directorsand other related matters as provided under Section 178(3) of the Companies Act 2013 andunder the provisions of Listing Regulations.
 All such policies have been hosted on theCompany's website at www.seamec.in for the information of the stakeholders.

 16. PERFORMANCE EVALUATION

-Pursuant to the provisions of the Companies Act 2013 and Regulation 17(10) ofSecurities of Exchange Board of India (Listing Obligations & Disclosure Requirements)Regulations 2015 the Board has carried out the annual performance evaluation of its ownperformance the Directors individually as well as the evaluation of the working of itsAudit Nomination and Remuneration and Compliance Committees which covers various aspectsof the Board's functioning such as adequacy of the composition of the Board andits Committees Board Culture execution and performance of specific duties obligations andgovernance.
+Pursuant to the provisions of the Companies Act 2013 and Regulation 17(10) ofSecurities of Exchange Board of India (Listing Obligations & Disclosure Requirements)Regulation 2015 the Board has carried out the annual performance evaluation of its ownperformance the Directors individually as well as the evaluation of the working of itsAudit Nomination and Remuneration and other Committees of the Board which covers variousaspects of the Board's functioning such as adequacy of the composition of the Board andits Committees Board Culture execution and performance of specific dutiesresponsibilities obligations and governance.

-The performance evaluation of the Independent Directors was carried out by the entire Board.
+The performance evaluation of the Directors was carried out by the entire Board.